 - Total items on this block: 21

 - Total tally of items on the quilt so far: 1678

 Crazy quilt block 88 pattern

 If you are new to this site the set of the I Dropped the Button Box Quilt consists of diagonal lines of colour.
 My challenge was to have all the crazy quilt blocks reading properly as I was pulling everything on the quilt from my stash!
-I wanted to use as many different pieces of fabric, lace, braids, charms, and buttons in the quilt as possible becasue the I Dropped the Button Box Quilt is a Y2K quilt so I was trying to use 2001 different items on the quilt.
+I wanted to use as many different pieces of fabric, lace, braids, charms, and buttons in the quilt as possible because the I Dropped the Button Box Quilt is a Y2K quilt so I was trying to use 2001 different items on the quilt.

 Have you seen my Crazy quilters templates?

 As a stitcher who loves crazy quilting I designed these templates with other crazy quilters in mind.
 With my Crazy Quilters Templates you can create hundreds of different patterns to embroider on your stitching and crazy quilting projects.
 They are easy to use, totally clear so you can position them easily and they are compact in your sewing box.

 I have two sets of Crazy quilt templates available

 Crazy Quilt Templates set 1 you will find here

 Crazy Quilt Templates set 2 you will find here